Creating Simulations in Excel Training Package: Basic + Intermediate (CBT and Optional Live Workshops)

 Enter the Monte Carlo simulation.
 Born out of the Manhattan Project, the Monte Carlo simulation uses randomly-calculated values to run thousands of scenarios and calculate the most likely outcomes.
 Studies have shown how the use of a Monte Carlo simulation tool can measurably improve forecasts in everything from NASA unmanned space probe mission risk to the financial performance of oil exploration firms.

-Simply put, the the Monte Carlo simulation is one of the best quantitative analysis tools we have available - and adopting it to make better decisions is one of the best decisions one can make.
+Simply put, the Monte Carlo simulation is one of the best quantitative analysis tools we have available - and adopting it to make better decisions is one of the best decisions one can make.

 Schedule a Private Webinar for Your Organization